yeates/yeates.github.io/index.md

 ## Research Interests

-An innate desire to teach machines human creativity infatuated me with computer vision.
+An intrinsic urge to teach machines human creativity obsessed me with computer vision.
 My current interests lie in green (light and efficient) image/video restoration and synthesis.

 ## Publications